 So we define our metadata in a similar way

 This will create 2 tables in the datastore.
 One for Account, and one for Address.
-The table for Address will contain the key field as well as an index to the Account record (notated by the mapped-by tag).
+The ADDRESS table will contain the key field as well as an index to the Account record (notated by the mapped-by tag).